Support for Ukraine

 Supporting our long-term medical partner with a mission to Poland/Ukraine border where children are undergoing treatment for burns.
 The medical team will assess the needs of children who may need to travel to the US for more extensive treatment.

-Planning additional missions to Ukraine for burn care when the country is able to start to rebuild.
+CBF is planning additional missions to Ukraine for burn care when the country is able to start to rebuild.
 Many children will need assistance in the future with burn treatment they sustained during the war.

 The war is having a devastating impact on families and more children need our help.
 Please join our donors, Friars Charitable Foundation, the Johnny Carson Foundation and the Caruso Family Foundation, in this effort for an initial funding of $100,000 for acute care, medical transfer and accommodations for children who have suffered severe burn injuries.